web-token/jwt-doc/components/claim-checker.md

 # Claim Checker

-JSON Web Tokens can be used to treansport any kind of data.
+JSON Web Tokens can be used to transport any kind of data.
 They are mainly used to transport claims.
 When you receive a tokens that contains claims, it is important to check the values of these claims.

 The Claim Checker Manager is responsible of this task.
 To use it, install the corresponding component: